sigp/positions-vacant/README.md

 While we consider some collaborations to be "external", we also like to grow our internal team when the right people come along.

-Are you are good fit to join our team?
+Are you a good fit to join our team?
 Please take a look at our open positions and apply to work with us!
 We would love to hear from you.

 ## In this repo.